sindresorhus/sindresorhus.github.com/_apps/pandan.md

 #### How can I use this as an eye break reminder?

 Set Pandan to remind you to take a break.
 Make a shortcut in the Shortcuts app that uses the “Wait” action and set it to the wanted duration of the break.
 After this action, you can either add a “Play Sound” or “Show Alert” action to notify you when the break is done.
 Then select this shortcut in the Pandan preferences.

+<a id="disable-for-certain-apps"></a>
+#### How can I disable Pandan while using certain apps?

+You can use the Shortcuts app for this.
+Make a shortcut that uses the “Set Enabled State” action that Pandan provides.
+To automate running this shortcut when certain apps are active, you will need the [Shortery](https://apps.apple.com/us/app/shortery/id1594183810) app.
+In the Shortery app, choose the “Application” trigger type, and then the “Active” or “Inactive” option.

+*Note that Pandan already disables itself when you are inactive.*

 <a id="countdown"></a>
 #### How can I show the total active duration today as a countdown?